-The assumption is that anything left (positive or negative) after my budgeted expenditure will be invested in an interest bearing vehicle of some kind.
+The assumption is that anything left (positive or negative) after my budgeted expenditure will be invested in (or withdrawn from) an interest bearing vehicle of some kind.
 This splurges table is just a way for me to account for the unexpected stuff that I haven’t chosen to budget for - although if you do use YNAB, you will know that I should have budgeted for it!

 Net Worth Tab

 This is where the calculations happen.
 You don’t need to touch this sheet, although you can if you know what you are doing.
 If you don’t, you will break it.
 I haven’t protected anything.

 So thats it - go forth and plan and then enjoy your retirement!
 Let me know how you get on with the spreadsheet and if you can think of any improvements.

 This now my second year of using this spreadsheet.
 I decided to handle the New Year by creating a new copy of the spreadsheet eg

 RetirementPlans2021 and then just refreshing the config details like start year and age etc. That way I can flip between my plans from the start of each year (by selecting the relevant spreadsheet) and see how things have been progressing.
 Whether it was a better or worse year than I had hoped for and whether I need to make adjustments.

 Keep checking back for updates